 So, we’ve already seen that Test Freak can be classified as a ‘testosterone booster’ supplement.

-In case you didn’t already know, testosterone boosters are supplements that usually use a range of herbal extracts and vitamins and that are designed to support normal testosterone levels.
+In case you didn’t already know, these are supplements that usually use a range of herbal extracts and vitamins and that are designed to support your goals.

 You can find Test Freak on Amazon, GNC and at bodybuilding.com – as well as some other online stores.
 It currently costs around $50 for a bottle of 120 capsules.

 Test Freak doesn’t directly claim to be able to boost testosterone levels.
 Instead, it is listed under the ‘testosterone support’ section on bodybuilding.com.

 The box says that it uses “clinically researched ingredients” to help deliver its effects.

 The marketing material on the GNC website says that this product provides “Hybrid Support”.

 The promotional Test Freak material on bodybuilding.com also proudly declares that “nothing is stronger” – although there is no specific mention of what this refers to.